foursquare/scala-gazelle/README.md

 The plugin aims to be as flexible as possible, however some assumptions are necessary for the sake of reducing complexity.

-1. Source files live inside a package and contain a `package` declaration.
+1. Source files live inside a single package and contain one or more `package` declarations.

 2. Packages are not split across directories, excepting test code which may exist in a separate directory from the code it tests and share a package namespace.
 While the